Spindizzy: Legacy

-Spindizzys isometric design partially inspired Glenn Corpes during the development of the 1989 title Populous.
+Other developers have referenced Spindizzys isometric design when creating their games.
+Before developing Bactron, a 1986 isometric adventure game, Vincent Baillet researched popular isometric games at the time, including Spindizzy.
+Similarly, Spindizzy partially inspired Glenn Corpes during the development of the 1989 Amiga game Populous.
 Fascinated by the isometric graphics popular on 8-bit machines in the mid-1980s, Corpes considered Spindizzy his favorite game with this visual style.
 Drawing inspiration from the game's ramps and sloping hills that connected remote plains, he created an isometric level builder that he could manipulate.

 Activision released a sequel titled Spindizzy Worlds for Amiga and Atari ST computers in 1990.
 The game features similar gameplay with improved graphics and larger playing fields.
 It was later ported to the Super Nintendo Entertainment System by ASCII, which Shirley disapproved of and considered a "disaster".
 He took legal action over the span of several years to obtain royalty information and payments.